This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-The dough is very soft after it gets mixed.
-Don't be tempted to add more flour unless it is sticky.
-If the dough feels sticky then add 1 to 2 tablespoons of flour at a time until it is soft and smooth but no longer sticky.
+Dough texture: The dough will be very soft after mixing.
+Don’t add more flour unless it feels sticky.
+If it’s sticky, add 1–2 tablespoons of flour at a time until it’s soft and smooth but no longer sticky.

-Traditional tart pans have a removable bottom.
-Make sure you place the pan on a baking sheet to make it easier to transfer the pan.
-If you lift the tart pan from the bottom then the outer ring will fall off.
+Tart pan tip: Traditional tart pans have a removable bottom.
+Place the pan on a baking sheet to make it easier to transfer.
+Lifting from the bottom will cause the outer ring to fall off.

-If you don't have pie weights you can use uncooked rice and/or beans.
-That is what we used in the photos above.
+Pie weight alternative: If you don’t have pie weights, use uncooked rice or beans.
+That’s what we used in the photos above.

 Nutrition